-A published author and meticulous editor with expertise in marketing and social media, I have been undertaking freelance web and print projects since 1999.
-My clients now span the globe—from where I’m based in New York to Beijing, Hong Kong, London, and beyond—and I’ve made it my business to focus on their wide-ranging and endlessly fascinating projects full time.
+Global Editorial Services founder Eti Bonn-Muller is a published author and meticulous editor with expertise in marketing and social media.
+She has been undertaking freelance web and print projects since 1999.
+Her clients now span the globe—from where she’s based in New York to Beijing, Hong Kong, London, and beyond—and she’s made it her business to focus on their wide-ranging and endlessly fascinating projects full time.

-I’ve participated in excavations in Greece, Turkey, and the US; visited remote archaeological sites in China; and reported on discoveries from around the world in print and online.
-Posts in my blog archive cover museum exhibitions and cultural issues.
+She has participated in excavations in Greece, Turkey, and the US; visited remote archaeological sites in China; and reported on discoveries from around the world in print and online.
+Posts in her blog archive cover museum exhibitions and cultural issues.

-Rounding out my portfolio, my first book, The Past Revealed: Great Discoveries in Archaeology, which I coauthored, was published in 2010.
-I also love to travel and take photographs.
+Rounding out her portfolio, her first book, The Past Revealed: Great Discoveries in Archaeology, which she coauthored, was published in 2010.
+She also loves to travel and take photographs.

-I live in Manhattan’s Stuyvesant Town with my husband and two daughters.
+She lives in Manhattan’s Stuyvesant Town with her husband and two daughters.